redSlug/EET-to-ASL-Converter/README.md

 # EET to OSV Converter
-[Grammar is ASL](http://www.lifeprint.com/asl101/pages-layout/grammar.htm) is not the same as spoken English.
-For example, 'to be' verbs do not exist, there are many different arragements of parts of speech, and adjectives go after nouns.
+[Grammar in ASL](http://www.lifeprint.com/asl101/pages-layout/grammar.htm) is not the same as spoken English.
+For example, 'to be' verbs do not exist, there are many different arragements of parts of speech, and adjectives tend to go after nouns.

-This is a tool people learning ASL, who want to switch from an Exact English Translation to an expression resembling topicalized Object Subject Verb order.
+This is a tool people learning ASL, who wish to switch from an Exact English Translation to an expression resembling topicalized Object Subject Verb order.

 ## Setup
 - clone and cd into repo